Planning a California Coast Road Trip? These are all the best stops!

 - Shoreline Park – oceanside park atop a mesa.

-- State Street – historic area with shops and restaurants.
+- State Street – a historic area with shops and restaurants.

 - Santa Barbara Maritime Museum – fun, interactive museum with a permanent exhibit on surfing and maritime culture.